brianzzs/BombCrypto-BotPython/README.md

 -Just Run the .BAT of your choice. ( WORK_ALL.BAT will always put all heroes to work at once)<br>
 -BOT_NORMAL.bat will always put only the heroes with green stamina bars to work. <br>

-## Infos

-Most of the code was around github, but I refactored and made it a little bit more optimal, keeping it open-source.